AbhiramReddyD/MyAppStore/README.md

-# Android Basics Challenge Submission
+# Android Basics Challenge Submissions

 - Android Basics challenge by Google [IN,2018]
 - [Watch Demo📹](https://youtu.be/Sl31hgcGEkU) of All Apps📱